Multiple Currencies Examples

 -

-NetSuite maps custom lines from a primary accounting book to a secondary accounting book, and the two accounting books use different currencies.
+NetSuite maps custom lines from a primary accounting book to a secondary one, and the two accounting books use different currencies.

-For example, a primary accounting book uses USD and a secondary accounting book uses GBP, and you use setCreditAmount(credit) to set the amount of a custom line on a primary book with setBookSpecific(bookSpecific) set to false.
+For example, if the primary accounting book uses USD and the secondary book uses GBP, and you use setCreditAmount(credit) to set a custom line on the primary book with setBookSpecific(bookSpecific) set to false.

-NetSuite converts the amount from USD to GBP when adding the custom line impact to the secondary book.
-For more information about the mapping of lines between primary and secondary accounting books by a Custom GL Lines plug-in implementation, see Custom GL Lines Plug-in Process Flow.
+NetSuite converts the amount from USD to GBP when it adds the custom line impact to the secondary book.
+For more information about how lines are mapped between primary and secondary accounting books in a Custom GL Lines plug-in implementation, see Custom GL Lines Plug-in Process Flow.

-The currency to which NetSuite converts an amount depends on both the subsidiary and the accounting book currency.
+The currency NetSuite converts to depends on both the subsidiary and the accounting book currency.
 For example, a US company has two subsidiaries:

 Subsidiary Name |